Attire and Accessories

 There is no set rule on how much to spend on your wedding attire.
 We have seen grooms spend between $300 and $800 a suit, but we have also heard of grooms spending more, or spending less and wearing something they already own and love.

-Just like wedding dresses, some traditional menswear houses take a bit of time, especially if you’re ordering a custom suit to your body frame.
+Just like wedding dresses, some traditional menswear houses take a bit of time, especially if you’re ordering a custom suit for your body frame.

 If you’re going all out with a custom order, then we recommend deciding what you’re going to wear at least 6 months before.

 If you’re keeping it simple, then 3 months should be fine.
-We just recommend talking it over with your tailor on the required time on their end.
+We just recommend talking it over with your tailor at the required time on their end.

 If you’re planning an elopement, then maybe you have more wiggle room to spend money on the suit you really like and keep it.